Force over Distance: Chapter 16

 Chapter 16

-The science team stood around the ruined device, enclosed by the glimmering field Rush had thrown up in the nick of time.
-Greer was on his feet, eyes darting between the energy barrier and Rush.
+The Science Team stood around the ruined device.
+The machine was in pieces, enclosed by the glimmering field Rush’d thrown up in the nick of time.
 The scientist sat on the floor, leaning unsteadily on one arm.
-He regarded the blackened, twisted metal with a wistful expression.
+He looked at the blackened, twisted metal with a wistful expression.

 Young wrestled down a surge of exasperated anxiety.
 Hard on its heels came a bizarre pride in his chief scientist, which, he was sure, he had no business feeling.